compwron/compwron.github.io/_posts/2016-12-12-renters-insurance.md

 I asked my friends on the internet whether I should get renters insurance, and here is what they said.

-I did end up getting renters insurance through geico (assurant) for $17/month with a first payment of $24.34. http://www.myassurantpolicy.com/welcome-new
+I did end up getting renters insurance through geico (assurant) for $17/month with a first payment of $24.34. http://www.myassurantpolicy.com/welcome-new EDIT: Then I switched to lemonade.com for $5/month

 - If I had that kind of money, I wouldn't be renting?
 - I hate it!
 It's like another annoying monthly membership